dvreeze/ocp-java-17-learning/doc/chapter15-jdbc.md

 * its message, through method `getMessage()` (like all exceptions)
 * its "SQL state", through method `getSQLState()`, which returns a "code" that can be looked up
 * its database-specific error code, through method `getErrorCode()`

+### Extra info about JDBC 4.0

+*JDBC 4.0* introduced the use of the *Java Standard Service Provider* mechanism to find and automatically load JDBC drivers.
+JDBC 4.0 drivers are therefore required to include a "META-INF/services/java.sql.Driver" file containing the name of the JDBC driver class, in order for this JDBC driver to be picked up automatically by class `DriverManager`.
+At least this gets rid of the previously required `Class.forName(String)` call to load a JDBC driver.

+Again, note that in practice we use a `javax.sql.DataSource` as factory of `Connection` instances, and we do not use `DriverManager`.